alcideschaux/Penis-p3/README.md

 ## Comparing visual estimation vs digital evaluation of p53 expression
 Below are the density plots and boxplots of p53 immunohistochemical expression using visual estimation and digital evaluation.
 We also include a scatterplot showing the correlation between both methods.

 To aid in the visual display of data, we decided to transform the percentages of p53 expression into logarithms using *Xlog = log(X + 1)* where *X* is the percentage of p53 expression and *log* is the base 10 logarithm of *X*.
+We will show both raw percentages and transformed percentages.

 ```r